netdata/netdata/packaging/installer/methods/kickstart.md

 ### Netdata Cloud related options

-By default, the kickstart script will provide a Netdata agent installation that can potentially communicate with Netdata Cloud, if of course the Netdata agent is further configured to do so.
+By default, the kickstart script will provide a Netdata agent installation that can potentially communicate with Netdata Cloud if the Netdata agent is further configured to do so.

 - `--claim-token`
-  Specify a unique claiming token associated with your Space in Netdata Cloud to be used to connect to the node after the install.
-This will enable, connect and claim the Netdata agent, to Netdata Cloud.
+  Specify a unique claiming token associated with your Space in Netdata Cloud to be used to connect to the node after the installation.
+This will connect and claim the Netdata Agent to Netdata Cloud.
 - `--claim-url`
   Specify a URL to use when connecting to the cloud.
 Defaults to `https://app.netdata.cloud`.
 Use this option to change the Netdata Cloud URL to point to your Netdata Cloud installation.
 - `--claim-rooms`